lorensen/VTKExamples/src/VTKBook/Chapter7.md

 illumination.
 The main problem is the amount of memory required to store the precomputed gradients.
 A naive implementation would store a floating-point value (typically four bytes) per component of the gradient per scalar value.
-For a dataset with one-256byte^3^ scalars, this would increase the storage requirement from 16 Mbytes to 218 Mbytes.
+For a dataset with one $256^3$ one-byte scalars, this would increase the storage requirement from 16 Mbytes to 218 Mbytes.

 In order to reduce the storage requirements, we could quantize the precomputed gradients by using some number of bits to represent the magnitude of the vector, and some other number of bits to encode the direction of the vector.
 Quantization works well for storing the magnitude of the gradient, but does not provide a good distribution of directions if we simply divide the bits among the three components of the vector.
-A better solution is to use the uniform fractal subdivision of an

-octahedron into a sphere as the basis of the direction encoding, as shown in **Figure7--22** .
+A better solution is to use the uniform fractal subdivision of an  octahedron into a sphere as the basis of the direction encoding, as shown in **Figure7--22** .
 The top left image shows the results obtained after the recursive replacement of each triangle with four new triangles, with a recursion depth of two.
-The vector directions encoded in this representation are all directions formed by creating a ray originating at the sphere's center and passing through a vertex

-of the sphere.
+The vector directions encoded in this representation are all directions formed by creating a ray originating at the sphere's center and passing through a vertex of the sphere.
 The remaining images in this figure illustrate how these directions are mapped into an index.
 First we push all vertices back onto the original faces of the octahedron, then we flatten this sphere onto the planez0=.
 Finally, we rotate the resulting grid by .
-We label45the° vertices

-in the grid with indices starting at 0 at the top left vertex and continue across the rows then down the columns to index 40 at the lower right vertex.
+We label45the° vertices in the grid with indices starting at 0 at the top left vertex and continue across the rows then down the columns to index 40 at the lower right vertex.
 These indices represent only half of the encoded normals because when we flattened the octahedron, we placed two vertices on top of each other on all but the edge locations.
 Thus, we can use indices 41 through 81 to represent vectors with a negative *z* component.
 Vertices on the edges represent vectors with out a *z* component, and although we could represent them with a single index, using two keeps the indexing scheme more consistent and, therefore, easier to implement.

 The simple example above requires only 82 values to encode the 66 unique vector directions.
 If we use an unsigned short to store the encoded direction, then we can use a recursion depth of 6 when generating the vertices.
 This leads to 16,642 indices representing 16,386 unique directions.

 Once the gradients have been encoded for our volume, we need only compute the illumination once for each possible index and store the results in a table.
 Since data samples with the same encoded gradient direction may have different colors, this illumination value represents the portion of the shading equation that is independent of color.
 Each scalar value may have separate colors defined for ambient, diffuse, and specular illumination; therefore, the precomputed illumination is typically an array of values.

 Although using a shading table leads to faster rendering times, there are some limitations to this method.
 Only infinite light sources can be supported accurately since positional light sources would result in different light vectors for data samples with the same gradient due to their different

 Sphere at recursion level 2 Vertices pushed onto octahedron